 At One Curious Dream, our wedding planning ethos is very much ‘Your day, your way’.
-With so many of our planning couples opting for marquee, tipi and weekend weddings in dry-hire venues, never before has there been so much opportunity to truly personalise your celebration.
+With so many of our planning couples opting for marquee, tipi and weekend weddings in dry-hire venues, never before has there been so much opportunity to truly personalise your wedding.

-A good starting point is to discuss how you see yourselves spending time across your wedding – perhaps you fancy a 3-day affair with rehearsal dinners, post-wedding bbq’s and friends and family gathered to spend time and share the love, or maybe you prefer a single day that’s full of elegant details that offers your guests a more luxury experience.
+A good starting point is to discuss how you see yourselves spending time across your wedding – perhaps you fancy a weekend wedding with rehearsal dinners, post-wedding bbq’s and friends and family gathered to spend time and share the love across an extended period, or maybe you prefer a single day that’s full of elegant details that offers your wedding guests a more luxury experience.

 In terms of style, are you going contemporary, traditional, romantic, rustic, vintage, boho, luxe or mega glam?
 Do you want something stripped back and casual or highly formal, embracing all the classic traditions?

 Narrow down and agree on the direction you both wish to take as early as possible as this sets the tone for the rest of your wedding planning journey.

 Talk about the numbers

 This one is obviously critical – having an approximate budget at the start of the wedding planning process will ensure a much smoother planning journey.
 At One Curious Dream, our wedding planners conduct the budget setting session at the earliest possible opportunity as this not only ensures you have a realistic budget to work with, but also helps us determine which venues and suppliers we’ll have access to.
 Of course, as experienced wedding planners (check out our range of services here), we have a little black book brimming with amazing, trusted suppliers to connect you with, many of whom offer perks and discounts to our clients.